 Another thing for managers to be aware of is the options available to them for reducing inequality:

 In essence, the Equity Theory of Motivation proposes that high levels of employee motivation in the workplace can only be achieved when each employee perceives their treatment to be fair relative to others.
-Employees will compare themselves to other groups both inside and outside of the organisation.
+Employees will compare themselves to other groups both inside and outside of the organization.
 In doing so, they will compare the total of all inputs against the total of all outputs.
 If they perceive unfairness they will adjust their inputs to compensate, working more or working less, depending on if their situation is positive or negative relative to the group or person being compared.

-Recognising the phrases employees use when equity theory is in play in the workplace can be a key step in creating a high performance team.
+Recognising the phrases employees use when equity theory is in play in the workplace can be a key step in creating a high-performance team.